gregle/TwitchBot/README.md

 #### VIEW OTHER'S TOTAL (mods/streamers only)
 	!{currency-name} {target}
-Will display the invoking user's currency
+Will display the {target} user's currency.
 	//when called with:
 	!whatevers notGregle
 	//will return: